Alakind/ISEP/docs/chapters/docs_1_introduction_and_goals.md

 5. The system must have links be long hashes that are not guessable (security).
 6. The system must store the state of the current questions.
 7. The system must not apply changes to open and closed questionnaires if the used questions are changed.
-8. The system must be able to respond to the validity/results of tests within +-2 seconds.
-So that the system should have a quick response time.
+8. The system must be able to respond to the validity/results of tests within +-2 seconds for a quick response time.
 (2 second could be changed to what the standard is at Info Support.
 9. The system must support Python, C#, SQL, Java, and JavaScript within the coding questions.
 10. The front-end must have a wide array of browser support (Chrome, Edge, Firefox, Opera, Safari).
 11. The system must have interfaces in English.